cmang/durdraw/readme.md

 ## INSTALLATION:

+1: Install the PIL or Pillow Python module:

+To install using pip:

+`
+   pip install Pillow
+`

+Alternatively if you are on Debian or Ubuntu:

+`
+   sudo apt-get install python3-pil
+`

+2: Once PIL is installed, you can just extract and run durdraw as-is:

+`
+    $ ./durdraw
+`

+To install system-wide, or locally:

-* Copy the file "durdraw" to a nice place like /usr/local/bin/ or ~/bin/
+* Copy the file "durdraw" to any of the following locations:
+~/bin/
+/usr/local/bin/
+/usr/bin/

-* Copy the file "durhelp.dur" to /usr/local/share/durdraw/ or ~/.dur/ or /usr/share/durdraw
+* Copy the file "durhelp.dur" to any of the following locaitons:
+~/.dur/
+/usr/local/share/durdraw/
+/usr/share/durdraw/

 ## OPTIONAL INSTALLATION:

-For animated GIF export, install Ansilove and make sure it is is in your path.
+For animated GIF export, install Ansilove (https://ansilove.org/) and make sure it is is in your path.
 (Recommended)

 If you want to try making animated ANSI art with durdraw, you need a terminal and font that supports ASCII encoding and IBM's Code Page 437.
 You can find